ylankgz/xerus/README.md

                                   (e.g., web_search)
   --imports TEXT                  Space-separated list of Python packages to
                                   authorize for import
+  --tool-local TEXT               Path to a local tool file --tool-hub TEXT                 Hugging Face Hub repo ID for a tool --tool-space TEXT               Hugging Face Space ID to import as a tool
+                                  (format: space_id:name:description)
-  --help                          Show this message and exit.
+  --tool-collection TEXT          Hugging Face Hub repo ID for a collection of tools --help                          Show this message and exit.
 ```